Shawdox/Pymutate/README.md

 ### Code Reasoning

-Mutate python code on CruxEval.
+Mutate python code on CRUXEval.

-- `Mutate.py`: Mutate the python samples in CruxEval.
+- `Mutate.py`: Mutate the python samples in CRUXEval.